amnshrestha/openFace-mac-installation-wiki/Output-Format.md

 **Basic**

-`frame/face` the number of the frame (in case of sequences) and the face (in case of individual images) processed
+`frame` the number of the frame (in case of sequences)

+`face_id` the face id (in case of multiple faces), there is no guarantee that this is consistent across frames in case of `FaceLandmarkVidMulti`, especially in longer sequences

-`timestamp` the timer of video being processed in seconds
+`timestamp` the timer of video being processed in seconds (in case of sequences)

 `confidence` how confident is the tracker in current landmark detection estimage